.png)

 We are a small, but dedicated, community of believers who are crossing barriers that have been created historically by ageism, prejudice, class, and sexual orientation.
 We bring "welcome" to our dialogue, faith to our service and compassion to our points of view.
 We understand that life in community is not easy.
 But we are willing to take the risk.

-ST. JOHN'S LEADERSHIP
+ST. JOHN'S PARISH LEADERSHIP

 Click on each member's photo to learn more in their bio.